playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-bundling/index.md

 });
 ```

-> This code is broadly not intended to be read by application developer.
+> This code is broadly not intended to be read by an application developer.
 Instead, it's the output of a step known as "transpilation" that converts newer JS syntax into older JS syntax so your code can run on older browsers.

 Then, the code might be minified to shorten the code's length: